The Ultimate Valley of Fire Travel Guide

 Below is a hiking gear guide to keep you safe, and comfortable whether you’re trekking Fire Wave, White Domes, or any of Valley of Fire’s trails.

-Desert Clothing
+Desert Hiking Clothing

 Pro Tip: Light-colored clothing reflects the sun, keeping you cooler.

-Hiking socks (preferably moisture-wicking to prevent blisters)
+Hiking socks: Preferably moisture-wicking to prevent blisters.

-Optional: low trail gaiters to keep sand out
+Optional: low trail gaiters to keep sand out of your shoes.

 Hydration & Snacks